wpsocio/wptelegram-login/README.txt

 7. User List Table (for admin)

 == Changelog ==

+= 1.5.2 =
+* Fixed the wrong shortcode atts
+* Fixed the regenerator-runtime issue

 = 1.5.1 =
 * Fixed the 404 for for admin css